JuliaLinearAlgebra/MKL.jl/README.md

 ## Using the 64-bit vs 32-bit version of MKL

 By default, when building *MKL.jl* the 32-bit version of MKL is installed.
 This is due to frequently encountered compatibility issues with the MKL version linked to *numpy*, that by default is shipped with the 32-bit version of MKL.
 To use the 64-bit version of MKL set the environment variable `ENV["USE_BLAS64"] = true` before building *MKL.jl*.

-This is not supported on Julia v1.7 yet.
+On Julia v1.7, we use ILP64 by default on 64-bit systems, and LP64 on 32-bit systems.